 Clean Sweep

-Time Me! is a fun activity.
-You can start the year with the alphabet cards then move onto sight words.
+Time Me! is a great activity for practicing fluency.
+You can start the year with the alphabet cards, then move onto sight words.
 You can create several sets of cards and therefore differentiate this activity.
 SIMPLE!
 (There is a free sample at the end of this post).

 Sequence Games

-Sequence is a fun game that my students seemed to never grow weary of.
+Sequence is a fun game that my students seemed to never grow weary of and they loved playing it during free time.
 Students will spin a spinner, then look for a picture that starts the same.
-The example below offers blends.
-BUT (once again) I have a bunch of versions… from letter ID to more complex phonics.
+The example below offers ending sounds BUT (once again) I have a bunch of versions… from letter ID to more complex phonics.
+These are a great warm-up for small groups, too!

 Roll, Say, Keep

-Another card game that has a TON of different versions!
+Another card game that has a TON of different versions for fun practice all year long.

-Again, this game is editable so you can add your own sight words.
+Again, this game is editable so you can add your own word list.

 There are also Roll, Say, Keep games to practice math skills!
 Check it out here: